ShivenPatel19/NMSLite/README.md

 ```

 **Cache Lifecycle:**
-- Loaded on startup from database (provisioned + monitoring enabled devices)
+- Loaded on startup from database (provisioned devices only)
 - Updated via event bus when device configuration changes
 - Cleared on verticle shutdown
 - Runtime state (nextScheduledAt, consecutiveFailures) lost on restart (recomputed on startup)